ONE-RANDOM-HUMAN/we4k/README.md

 we4k was developed with contributions from many others.
 In particular
 * The Stockfish Team - we4k was tuned using a large number Fishtest games.
 * sqrmax - for dedicating a large amount of time to reading the assembly and providing suggestions.
+* mrbdzz - for creating the decompression script used.